WE DO OUR BEST TO KEEP OUR RIDES GOING YEAR ROUND!

-ROAD RIDE - 6:15 PM, Mondays - This is a nice, social-paced loop around the North Shore where we average between 15-18 mph.
+MONDAY ROAD RIDE - Starts April 22nd and leaves the shop at 6:15 PM.
+This is a nice, social-paced loop around the North Shore we where we average between 15-18 mph.

 For updated information, please check out our Facebook event page!
 Hit the Follow button and stay in the loop!

 The North Shore Tour de Cure is part of the Tour de Cure series of cycling events around the country that benefit the American Diabetes Association.
 It takes place Sunday, May 19, at the Topsfield Fairgrounds, 207 Boston St., Topsfield, Mass.
 Cycling routes are 12, 30, 63 and 100 miles.
 The 100-mile route is a Gran Fondo that features timed segments.
 Routes take you along charming country roads and the beautiful seacoast of the North Shore, including Cape Ann and Ipswich.
 Fundraising minimum is $200.
 There is a $250 minimum for the 100-mile Gran Fondo.
 There is also a 5k run/walk option.